-The individual remits are described in the Governance section, on page 62 of the Universal Registration Document.
+The individual remits are described in the Governance section, on page 62.

 The financial criteria for the Group are the return on tangible equity (ROTE), the Core Equity Tier 1 (CET1) ratio and the cost-to-income (C/I) ratio, with an equal weighting for each indicator.